Home / Transformers /

-What is an Autotransformer?
+What is an autotransformer?

-An autotransformer or auto transformer is a transformer where a part of the winding belongs to both the primary winding and secondary winding of the transformer.
-Its operating principle is the same as the conventional transformer, then the relation between input and output voltages, input and output currents and the ratio of number of turns between the primary and the secondary winding is the same.
+Its operating principle is the same as the conventional transformer’s, so the relation between input and output voltages, input and output currents, and the ratio of the number of turns between the primary and the secondary winding is the same.

-The currents of the primary winding and secondary winding are flowing on opposite directions, so the total current flowing through the common part of the winding is equal to the difference between the current on the low-voltage winding and the current on the high-voltage winding.
+The currents of the primary winding and secondary winding are flowing in opposite directions, so the total current flowing through the common part of the winding is equal to the difference between the current on the low-voltage winding and the current on the high-voltage winding.

 Step-down autotransformer